LIONant-depot/xcontainer/README.md

 - Gratitude to the C++ community for inspiring modern, efficient libraries.

 ## Contact
 Questions or ideas?
-Open an issue on [GitHub](https://github.com/LIONant-depot/xcontainer/issues) or follow us on [Twitter](https://twitter.com/LIONantDepot).
+Open an issue on [GitHub](https://github.com/LIONant-depot/xcontainer/issues).

 **xcontainer**: Your toolkit for high-performance, concurrent C++.
 Star the repo and build something extraordinary!